 You are playing a game of feast or famine when you bring the Rome out to play.
 When those giant torpedoes hit home, they absolutely obliterate ships.
 Anything cruiser sized or smaller is almost guaranteed death.
 Battlecruisers are in for a very bad day.
 They’re even likely to cripple a Battleship and give a Dreadnought a seriously bad blow.
 If both torpedoes hit one target?
 Forget about it.
 But this all comes with a big giant asterisk.
 Torpedoes are always delayed until after the targeted ship’s next activation.
 That means that in addition to firing their weapons once again, they have some good opportunities to avoid damage.
 Once your opponent has played against torpedoes a time or two, they’ll quickly start to recognize they can hug some terrain and be prepared to use come to new heading orders.
 Plowing through any debris field is infinitely preferable to getting hit with Rome torpedoes, so you better believe they’re going to do it.
 This gives the ship two chances to roll to shake torpedoes: one for the come to new heading orders, one for the debris field.
 If they’re able to dodge into a dense debris field, they essentially get two opportunities to not take torpedo damage that turn on a 5+.
 Come to new heading only destroys the torpedoes on a 6, but even a delay is a major victory when you have up to 16 damage on the line.
 If they’re hugging a fine debris field, you shouldn’t even bother shooting.
 The odds of your torpedoes getting through are pretty slim.

-The Venice is an insanely good flagship because of the Command Deck and UCM Battlenet rules, which are as follows:
+The Venice's value comes down entirely to the Command Deck and UCM Battlenet rules, which are as follows:

 Command Deck - If you mount your Admiral in this ship, when drawing Command Cards, you may draw 2 more than normal.

-UCM Battlenet - As long as this ship is on the board, when a friendly Battlegroup activates, you may choose to discard 1 Command Card and that Battlegroup gains 1 of the following bonuses when on Special Orders:,
+UCM Battlenet - As long as this ship is on the board, when a friendly Battlegroup within this ship’s weapons range activates, you may choose to discard 1 Command Card and that Battlegroup gains 1 of the following bonuses when on Special Orders:

-Any ships in that Battlegroup may add 4” to their Thrust characteristic for this activation.,
+Any ships in that Battlegroup may add 4” to their movement this turn (after any Thrust modifiers)

 Your should be mind will be swimming with possibilities.
 And I guarantee as much as you’re imagining right now, it’s even better on the tabletop.
 Max thrusting Taipeis YOLOing their way to close action from half away across the board?
 I’ve done that.
 Come to new heading and firing both of the St Petersburg’s burnthrough lasers?
 Check.
-Silent running Osakas throwing out murder from down town while remaining essentially unseen?
 Oh yeah, it’s glorious.
 At 220 points, the Venice is the most expensive battlecruiser by a good chunk.
 Pair that with the fact that its weapons are so pitiful that you might as well consider them to not even be there.
 You’re just gonna make something angry.
 What you’re left with is a really damned good flagship, but a fleet that is essentially short 220 points worth of guns.
 The bigger the game, the less that matters, but in smaller games, that’s a big chunk.
 In anything below 1500 points I don’t think I’d even consider the Venice.
-Even at 1500, I’m eternally asking myself if the impressive capabilities of the Venice are worth the cost (spoiler: they are).
-The recent addition of the Reykjavik in particular has made the Venice almost a must pick.
-Max thrusting Reyks getting to fire their weapon is absolutely bonkers.
+Even at 1500, I’m eternally asking myself if the impressive capabilities of the Venice are worth the cost.
+The recent 1.5 nerf to the ship has made me lean toward "no," but it still an intriguing ship.

 The really fun part about the Venice is the fleets you can assemble.
 You can get some real juice out of some suboptimal ships that other UCM fleets simply can’t utilize well.
 The most famous example is the St Petersburg, which goes from very difficult to use to a face melting mad man.
 The Venice itself is also probably the safest of flagships.
-You just need it on the board to do its thing, so you can spend all game on silent running and away from the main fight.
-Your commander and your awesome ability will be nice and safe.
+Even with the change to its range forcing it closer to the fight, it can still hang back better than other battlecruisers and stay on silent running.
 You’ll likely want to get close to some clusters toward the end of the game, as your tonnage of 10 will help in contesting critical locations, but even then you can stay on silent running.
 Finally, while I have recommended this before with other flagships, I consider it an absolute must for the Venice.
 DO NOT exceed 14 strategy rating in the Venice’s battlegroup.
 Add some dropships if you like to help get them on the board in the same deployment as your flagship, but under no circumstances should the Venice be on the board any later than turn two.
 Your entire fleet will be heavily dependent on the Venice and its ability.
 Get it on the board so you can start piling up those extra command cards and spending them like a high roller throws around chips at a casino.